oVirt/ovirt-site/source/community/index.md

 If you'd like to contribute code to oVirt, visit the [Developer section](/develop/) of the site for guidelines.
 All of our projects use git.
 Most are hosted at [https://gerrit.ovirt.org/](https://gerrit.ovirt.org/), and the rest are hosted at [https://github.com/oVirt](https://github.com/oVirt/).

+## Testing

+We're always eager to have new contributors to the [oVirt Quality Assurance](/develop/qa/index.html) project, no matter your experience level.
+If you'd like to get involved with helping to make oVirt better, read the [QA project page](/develop/qa/index.html) to find out how to join in with QA activities.
+There are tasks available for every level of expertise and available spare time.

 ## Translate

 oVirt's user interface and documentation are available in multiple languages for users around the globe.